-Having sex without condoms can carry certain risks depending on how many partners you have and the type of sex you’re engaging in.
+Having sex without a condom can carry certain risks depending on a person’s sexual activities and the type of sex they’re engaging in.

-Read on for key information that everyone who has sex without condoms should know.
+Read on for key information everyone who has sex without condoms should know.

-HIV can be transmitted via the mucous membranes of the penis, vagina, and anus.
+HIV can enter the body via the mucous membranes of the anus, vagina, and penis.
 It can also potentially be transmitted through cuts or sores on the mouth or other areas of the body.

-The likelihood of HIV being transmitted during sex varies depending on the type of sex involved.
-For example, the level of risk is different for anal sex compared to oral sex.
+The likelihood of HIV being transmitted during sex varies based on the type of sex.

 HIV can also be transmitted during vaginal sex.
 The lining of the vaginal wall is stronger than the lining of the anus, but vaginal sex can still provide a pathway for HIV transmission.